ge8rgia/Pituitary_Chromatin_Atlas/README.md

 ```

 All deep learning models were trained on NVIDIA A100 GPU nodes; GPU access (CUDA-enabled)
-is required for model training steps (Stage 2), though inference/downstream analysis
+is required for model training steps (Section 2), though inference/downstream analysis
-(Stages 3, `Downstream_Analyses/`) can run on CPU.
+(Section 3, `Downstream_Analyses/`) can run on CPU.

 ---